Bombshell claim: Woodhouse says Covid pair stopped for directions

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Two women who tested positive for Covid-19 got lost on their drive from Auckland to Wellington and required help - giving the person a "kiss and a cuddle", Parliament has been told.
+Two women who tested positive for Covid-19 got lost on their drive from Auckland to Wellington and required help, Parliament has been told.

 National MP Michael Woodhouse claimed today that the pair had to meet someone for help with directions.